anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Join Proxy that is not adhering to such an additionals standard MUST implement both modes.
 A Join Proxy or Registrar not complying to such additional standards are called "generic".

-If a Join Proxy implements both modes and does not implement methods to discover available registrar for either method which are outside the scope of this document, then it MUST use only the mode that is currently configured for the network by a method or profile outside the scope of this document or the mode individually configured for the device.
-If the mode is not configured, the device MUST NOT operate as a Join Proxy.
+If a Join Proxy implements both modes but does not implement methods to discover available Registrars (for either method), then it MUST use only the mode that is currently configured for the network, or configured individually for the device.
+The method or profile that defines such configuration is outside the scope of this document.
+If the mode is not configured and also can not be discovered automatically, then the device MUST NOT operate as a Join Proxy.

 For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
 Establishing this connectivity can happen